 No matter what your definition of success looks like, take the time to do your research and build a reasonable (ah, there's that word again!) action plan.
 The clarity, focus, and confidence an action plan can provide is beyond valuable.

 For real.
-So, go do it.
-(Check out my step-by-step guide here!)
+Go do it.
+Check out my step-by-step guide today!

 Key #4: Accept writing's hard truths.

 It's time to face the music: Writing isn't easy.

 We've talked about this in length before, so rather than rehashing all of the hard truths you should know before beginning to work toward your dream, I'll link you to them here.
 Can't spare the time to read the full article?
 Here's a quick recap:

 - There will always be parts of the writing process you don't enjoy.

 - Your determination will make or break you.

 - There will always be people who don't respect your writing.

 - There will always be better writers than you.